Wednesday, March 13, 2024

 John 6:1-21 (Year B July 24-30) has two segments, the first the feeding of the multitudes and the second Jesus walking on the water.

 John 6:24-35 (Year B July 31-August 6) begins by describing the crowd with Jesus at Passover, the same crowd of 6:1-15, getting into boats and went to Capernaum.
 We then move the preface of the discourse on the Bread of Life.
 Verses 5-34 (Mk 8:11-13), invites a contrast between physical and spiritual food.
 When the crowd finds Jesus, they ask when he came.
+Given they noticed that Jesus had not gotten into the boat with the disciples (v.
+22), a more logical question might have been how he got there.
 The response of Jesus is to speak with divine authority that they are looking for him, not because they saw the messianic work of Jesus, but because they had the results of a miracle.
 Manna is the greatest of Mosaic miracles.
 The crowd undoubtedly recalls the Midrashic teaching: “As the first Redeemer brought down the manna . . . so will also the last Redeemer cause the manna to come down.”
 (Midr.Qoh.
 1:9).
 The people may have expected a prophet like Moses.
 Do not strive after the food that perishes, but for food that endures for eternal life, describing the essence of the relationship between believers and God.
 In this true food, one experiences authentic faith and a fulfilled life.
 It refers to the personal bearer of the divine life, to the saving gift of life that he conveys, and to the eucharist.
 We see the unique distinction between work and faith in John.
 The crowds are looking for deliverance from physical difficulties (hunger, disease), but Jesus wants them to see beyond physical need to their spiritual needs.
 This enduring food is that which the Son of Man will give, suggesting the bread of the Lord’s Supper.
 The seal of the Father was set on the Son of Man, in the Incarnation, baptism, or even the cross.
 While the crowd asks how they can perform the works of God, Jesus say is the work of God is to believe, providing an answer to the faith and works question.
 While people who desire eternal life must actively seek it, in the end the Son of Man freely gives it.
 Faith seeking is the work the text calls us to perform.
 Faith is the only work that matters in seeking eternal life.
 That they do not yet understand is revealed in their question regarding the sign Jesus will do so that they will see and believe, and what work Jesus is performing.
 They refer to the manna provided by Moses in the wilderness.
 The manna came for 40 years, but what Jesus did was just for an afternoon.
 The sign they want is a supply of bread.
 Jesus reminds them that it is his Father who gives them the true bread from heaven.
 Even the sign of the bread in the wilderness had the purpose of directing them to the deeper truth that they do not live by read alone, but by every word that comes out of the mouth of the Lord (Deut 8:3).
 The crowd asks for Jesus to give them this bread always, a phrase closely resembling “give us this day our daily bread” in the Lord’s Prayer.

 We can learn other ways John invites us to consider Jesus as the focus of our lives through the other “I am” statements in his gospel.